 The responsibility for making effective the provisions of Act 497 is vested in the Pension Board which consists of five members.
-Member Number One serves as the Chairman and is appointed by the Jefferson County Commission and shall have had more than ten years' experience in an executive capacity in insurance or actuarial work.
+Member Number One serves as the Chairman and is appointed by the Jefferson County Commission and shall have had more than ten years' experience in an executive capacity in insurance, investment management/consultant, or actuarial work.
 Member Number Two is appointed by the Jefferson County Judge of Probate and shall have had at least ten years' experience in an executive capacity in investing or banking.
 Member Number Three is appointed by the Jefferson County Personnel Board, and shall have had at least ten years' experience as a certified public accountant.
 Member Number Four and Member Number Five are elected by the members of the Plan.
 Each members' term of office is for three years.

 Plan membership is mandatory for all classified full-time Jefferson County civil service employees upon commencement of employment.
 Employees whose employment is not subject to the civil service system or those who are officers may elect to join.
-At September 30, 2023 and 2022, membership in the Plan consisted of the following:
+At September 30, 2024 and 2023, membership in the Plan consisted of the following:

-2023 2022 Current active members 2,477 2,527 Retirees and beneficiaries currently receiving benefits 2,442 2,447 Terminated employees electing deferred benefits 286 243
+2024 2023 Current active members 2,478 2,477 Retirees and beneficiaries currently receiving benefits 2,442 2,442 Terminated employees electing deferred benefits 296 286